TatevKaren/DataStructuresAlgorithmsCourse/Question 11: CompleteBinaryTree/README.md

         self.left = None
         self.right = None

-    # Given a binary tree, return true if the tree is complete
-    # else return false
     def isCompleteBT(root):
        # Base Case: An empty tree is complete Binary tree
        if root is None: